LegacyOfKain/KeystoreDB/Readme.md

 The project is organized using Clean Architecture principles:

 - `KeystoreDB.Core`: Contains the core business logic and interfaces
-- `KeystoreDB.Infrastructure`: Implements the interfaces defined in the Core project
+- `KeystoreDB`: Main project which implements the interfaces defined in the Core project
 - `KeystoreDB.Core.Tests`: Contains unit tests for the Core project
-- `KeystoreDB.Infrastructure.Tests`: Contains unit tests for the Infrastructure project
+- `KeystoreDB.Tests`: Contains unit tests for the Main project

 ## Getting Started